 Nodes generate reports in response to both anomalous and special events.
 This set of managed information reports on the number of errors and reports constructed at the node.

 SUPPORTED TYPES OF ERROR AND REPORTING INFORMATION

-BP nodes shall support the error and reporting information itemized in table C-2.
+BP nodes support the error and reporting information itemized in table C-2.

 Table C-2 : Error and Reporting Information